Skip to main content

 The research encompasses the relationship to both the physical and social environment with a basis in the needs of various groups, including children and the elderly.

-Environmental psychology takes a holistic view of the environment, and the individual is studied in relation to interiors, urban spaces, landscapes and global environmental conditions.
+Environmental psychology takes a holistic view of the environment, and the individual is studied in relation to interiors, urban spaces, landscapes and global environmental conditions with a particular focus on biodiversity and climate change..
 Research results have practical significance for the understanding of the individual’s role in reaching many of the Global Sustainable Development Goals.

 Contact